Friday, August 28, 2015

 Real beer - on Isla?
 Huh!

 Yeah, I know I have had a few hundred gallons of beer here on the island, but that was, you know, just a cold drink for a hot day.
 Now we have a real microbrewery on Isla featuring naturally fermented beer brewed to the Bavarian Purity Law of 1516.
-What the hell is the Bavarian Purity Law you say?
-It’s real simple.
+What the hell is the Bavarian Purity Law, you say?
+It’s really simple.
 Only four ingredients are allowed: barley, water, hops and yeast, and oh yeah, lots of love and effort.

 Jeff McGahee - closer to realizing his dream

-Let me tell you about Isla Brewing the brain child and passion of Jeff McGahee.
-Originally from Asheville North Carolina, Jeff and his family are now well-known islanders.
+Let me tell you about Isla Brewing, the brainchild and passion of Jeff McGahee.
+Originally from Asheville, North Carolina, Jeff and his family are now well-known islanders.

 Jeff has been working on his dream for the past two plus years, and the results are worth the wait.
 I was offered a sample of the pale ale the other day.
 Very yummy!
 Do not confuse this ale with Budweiser or Corona.
 These ales are not a mixture of fermented rice and corn syrup used by the commercial breweries to make what they call beer.
 This is ale - made with taste, lots of taste.